cesarsotovalero/cesarsotovalero.github.io/_posts/2021-11-21-how-to-set-up-a-blockchain-network-with-hyperledger-besu.md

 <figure class="jb_picture">
 {% responsive_image path: img/posts/floor_art.jpg alt:"Software configurations is, like art, a sense of beautiful abstractions." %}
   <figcaption class="stroke">
-&#169; Software configurations is, like art, a sense of beauty and abstractions.
+&#169; Software configurations is, like art, a sense of beauty in abstractions.
 Photo taken at <a href="https://goo.gl/maps/ZjSrUbNDX9EutcES7">Tekniska högskolan metro station</a>.
 </figcaption>
 </figure>